AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/06-yadage-intermezzo.md

 ## Introduction

-In this *intermezzo*, we'll take our first step into the forest of workflow authoring by walking through a simple helloworld example that illustrates the yadage syntax involved.
+In this *intermezzo*, we'll take our first step of workflow authoring by walking through a simple helloworld example that illustrates the yadage syntax involved.
 The original example, written by Lukas Heinrich, is available here: [Getting Started Tutorial](https://yadage.github.io/tutorial/GettingStarted.html).
 Once you've mastered this basic workflow, it should be relatively straightforward to extend it to more complex workflows.

 > ## High-level `recast-atlas` Tool
 > In this tutorial, we focus on developing skills for encoding your workflow with yadage syntax, and use yadage commands directly to test and run the workflow.
 Lukas Heinrich has also written a really nice high-level wrapper for running yadage called [recast-atlas](https://github.com/recast-hep/recast-atlas) to help facilitate running the workflow, with the ability to encode unit tests and different run configurations in the `recast.yml` steering file.
 See [this recast tutorial](https://recast-docs.web.cern.ch/recast-docs/) for instructions and examples for developing your workflow with this `recast-atlas` tool!